iamyasinkaya/User-Management-App/README.md

-# User Management Application
+# User Management Application :wave:
 It is a simple user management application prepared with today's technologies.

-# Technologies
+# Technologies :technologist:

 - EntityFrameworkCore
 - FluentValidation